This article on romantic things to do in San Diego is a guest post by Mimi of The Atlas Heart.

 Bonus points if you make a playlist and bring a beverage to share!

 A few other favorite sunset spots in San Diego, depending on where you’re based in the city, include Black’s Cliffs in La Jolla, the Ocean Beach pier, and Mount Soledad (which is also a fantastic sunrise spot if you’re more of a morning person).

 Get active in Torrey Pines

-A great activity for both the outdoor enthusiasts and the low-key lazy duo who just wants to soak up sweeping coastal views is a Torrey Pines Hike at Torrey Pines State Natural Reserve.
+A great activity for both the outdoor enthusiasts and the low-key lazy duo who just wants to soak up sweeping coastal views is a hike.
+Tackle some La Jolla hiking at Torrey Pines State Natural Reserve.
 The park offers a few different trail options that are a balance of easy hiking, natural beauty, and education.

 The park is home to the nation’s rarest pine trees and has three excellent trails that weave throughout the park to give you the best glimpse of them.
 There’s also incredible views of the neighboring Pacific on pretty much every trail in the Reserve.

 The hikes in the park are just active enough to where you’ll both be feeling good about moving your feet, but aren’t so tough that you’ll be sweating through your shirt and wondering if your date thinks you stink or not.